NHSDigital/prescriptionsforpatients/cloudformation/README.md

-This folder contains a cloudformation definition that is used to create the resources in an AWS account for CI processes to work.
+This folder contains cloudformation definitions for 'manually' created resources that are only created once per environment.
+These need to manually applied as they are not created as part of a CI or pull request build

+# CI Resources

+ci_resources.yml contains resources that are needed for the CI pipeline to work.
+This should be applied to each environment.
 It creates the following resources

 - OIDC provider allowing github to assume a role in the account